Critically Endangered Pangolins Need Our Help

 Northern Tanzania is home to some of the world’s increasingly endangered pangolins.
 A recent pangolin rescue by African People & Wildlife (APW) highlights the many threats facing this elusive and fascinating creature—not only in this region but around the world.

 Often referred to as a scaly anteater, the pangolin is the world’s most trafficked mammal.
 The growing demand for their scales, skin, and meat has led to tens of thousands of pangolins being illegally traded each year.
 Primarily solitary and nocturnal, pangolins curl up into a tight ball when threatened.
 While this defense mechanism protects pangolins from wild predators, it can make them easier for poachers to catch.

-In late 2017, a local man approached Saitoti Petro, a member of APW’s Warriors for Wildlife team, to tell him he’d captured a pangolin.
+In late 2017, a local man approached Saitoti Petro, a member of APW’s Warriors for Wildlife team, to tell him he had captured a pangolin.

 “He said he’d been keeping the pangolin in his corn storage shed for several days,” explained Saitoti.
 “He was looking for a buyer and asked if I was interested.”

 Concerned that the pangolin was destined for the illegal wildlife trade, Saitoti took action to save its life.
-He feigned interest in buying the pangolin but said that he needed to see it before making up his mind.
+He feigned interest in buying the pangolin but told its captor he needed to see it before making up his mind.
 After viewing the animal and offering it water, Saitoti informed the man that the sale of pangolins is a crime punishable by prison time.

 “I urged him to turn over the pangolin so that APW could release it back to the wild.
-He was nervous about getting in trouble with the law, so he readily agreed,” said Saitoti.
+He was nervous about getting into trouble with the law, so he readily agreed,” said Saitoti.

 "I want others in my country and around the world to understand that pangolins have no special powers.
 We must all work together to save this animal before it’s too late."